-(a) a party to the proceedings; or
+- (a) a party to the proceedings; or

-a students permit; or
+- (b) a person bound by the decision; or

-- (b) a person bound by the decision; or - (c) if an inspector started the proceedings-any inspector.
+- (c) if an inspector started the proceedings-any inspector.

 pieceworker means a person employed in a calling on piecework rates.

 place means-

 - (a) any land, building, structure, vehicle, vessel or aircraft; or - (b) part of anything mentioned in paragraph (a).